 5) The inclusion of language in the TMDL Implementation section that conceptually allows for the use of offsets and a process for approval of new watershed and/or in-lake offsets that can be implemented by the LE/CL TMDL Task Force members individually or collectively to meet interim and final WLAs and LAs.

-6) Task Force special studies to determine appropriate TP and TN reference nutrient concentrations for the San Jacinto River watershed and additional watershed reference sites.
+6) The inclusion of identified special studies that may be performed by the Task Force to determine appropriate TP and TN reference nutrient concentrations for the San Jacinto River watershed and additional watershed reference sites.

 7) TMDL revision/re-opener language that acknowledges that the TMDL may be revised/re-opened due to additional information being obtained through special studies regarding San Jacinto River watershed reference conditions.
 The changes may result in revisions and/or updates to interim and final targets and WLAs and LAs.